Practical Information for New Graduate Students in Mathematics

 All International Students must hold a valid Study Permit, issued by Citizenship and Immigration Canada (CIC).
 General information about Study Permits is supplied on the CIC website:

 You can apply for a Study Permit from the nearest Consulate or Canadian Immigration Office, or at a port of entry or border crossing.
-The application fee is currently $125.00.
 You will need to include a copy of your offer letter with this application.
 You will be coming into Canada as a person studying in Canada temporarily.
 Once you receive your Study Permit, you will be allowed to study at UBC on a temporary basis.
 If you are planning to leave Canada during your stay at UBC (e.g., for vacations, conferences, etc.), please ensure that you notify Citizenship and Immigration Canada (CIC) when you apply for the first time, to ensure that the appropriate visa is issued.
 Please note that not all persons are eligible for a multiple entry visa.